Canon 5D Mark II vs Leica SL

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the SL have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5D Mark II: